qdm12/gluetun/maintenance.md

 - Remove firewall shadowsocks input port?
 - Re-add `persist-tun`?
 Run openvpn without root?
 - Remove `script-security` option
+- `ncp-ciphers` to `data-ciphers`
+- Remove `ncp-disable`

 ## Uniformization

 - Filter servers by protocol for all
 - Multiple IPs addresses support for all proviedrs
-- Use `internal/netlink` in firewall and routing packages
+- UPDATER_PERIOD only update provider in use

 ## Code

 - Use `github.com/qdm12/ddns-updater/pkg/publicip`
-- Change firewall debug logs to use `logger.Debug` instead of `fmt.Println`
+- Windows and Darwin development support
+- Use `internal/netlink` in firewall and routing packages

 ## Features